eitanwaxman/pdf-generator/test/load/README.md

 # Load Testing Suite

-This directory contains comprehensive load and stress tests for the PDF Generator service.
+This directory contains comprehensive load and stress tests for the Docuskribe service.

 ## Test Files